-Fall is the pomegranate season and it is also the best time for making Khoresh Fesenjan, or Fesenjoon.
+Fall is the pomegranate season, and I feel it is the perfect time to share my Fesenjan, or Fesenjoon recipe (chicken stew with walnut and pomegranate sauce).
 Beautiful red ripe pomegranates are available in most supermarkets.
 This jeweled fruit is the wonder of nature and makes you think about the intricate design that nestles precious gems that delight you with every pop when you bite into them.
 I have always been infatuated with the color and taste of pomegranates and grew up eating them every fall.
 My dad would buy a box of pomegranates and I did my share to help finish them.
 Besides tearing the skin and eating the fruit inside, I also loved to wash the pomegranate and squeeze it until it was all soft and then poked a hole on the side and sucked the juice until it was dry.
 The freshest pomegranate juice ever!
 Try it next time and see for yourself.

 The recipe that I’m about to share is called Khoresh Fesenjan that combines two super foods that their nutritional benefit has come to light in this part of the world in the recent years: Pomegranate and walnuts.
 The flavor is like no other, it is tangy with a hint of sweet.
 The walnuts add a wonderful nutty taste to make all the flavors come together in a rich sauce.
 Khoresh Fesenjan is served over saffron rice and is made using several different methods: Some make it with small meatballs, some with turkey, and I make it with chicken.
 The common ingredients used in all of these methods are walnuts and pomegranate concentrate, which is a thick syrup that gets all the credit for the amazing tangy sweet flavor of this recipe.
 My preferred brand is Sadaf with a taste that has just the right sour and sweet balance.

 Process the walnuts until you have a tan colored walnut paste